gershwin-desktop/gershwin-documentation/FileSystemLayout-B.md

 * /Network becomes discoverable hosts on Network
 * /Volumes is used for removable media

+Technically /Network could be used the way it is in Option A here without any impact.

 ```
 #
 # Gershwin filesystem layout